xmrigger/xmrigger-mesh/README.md

 OPEN.PEER_BYE           // graceful disconnect
 ```

-System channels (0x100+) are reserved.
-Nodes without a system key receive
+System channels (0x100+) are reserved as extension points for downstream
-them but cannot send or consume them.
+implementations.
+Standard nodes receive and decrypt these frames but discard
+them silently — they have no effect on mesh behaviour.

 ---